ParallelMaths/parallel/pages/primary-parallel-2.md

 ;;; columns columnMinWidth=350
 ^^^ column
-* 4 sessions, run by leading maths educators Simon Singh and Junaid Mubeen
+* Weekly sessions, run by leading maths educators Simon Singh and Junaid Mubeen
 * Questions, puzzles and activities to push your child's maths thinking to the next level
 * Designed for high-attaining upper primary students
 * It's like Joe Wicks, but for maths!